 The first week is a thorough introduction to Christian philosophy and theology, with emphasis on the authority of God’s Word not only for personal life but also for public life, law and culture.

-The second week surveys where we are in the West – our cultural legacy and inheritance, and illustrates how the cultural issues introduced in Week 1 are being played out around us, as well as the role we ourselves have to play as Christian professionals.
-The content of lectures this week focuses on issues of life, liberty, lordship, sexuality, and the rising religious perspectives in the West, particularly secularism and Islam.
+The second week surveys where we are in the West – our cultural legacy and inheritance, and illustrates how the issues introduced in Week 1 are being worked out around us, as well as the role we ourselves have to play as Christian professionals in the development, defense, and promotion of a Christian perspective.
+The content of lectures focuses on issues of life, liberty, lordship, sexuality, identity, and the rising religious perspectives in the West, particularly paganism, secularism and Islam.

 Students will also have the option to apply to their university or seminary to receive credit towards their degree for participation in the Runner Academy.
 For these students, a written essay is required, to be submitted within three weeks of the conclusion of the program.
 The EICC will provide suggested essay topics, reading lists and writing guidelines, as well as all necessary curriculum descriptions for the student to submit to their university.